-- Open ankle fusion surgery – The surgeon makes an incision in the ankle, then surgically removes the damaged cartilage surfaces from the joint.
+- Open ankle fusion surgery—The surgeon makes an incision in the ankle, then surgically removes the damaged cartilage surfaces from the joint.
 This creates a level bone surface to help aid in fusion.
-Then the surrounding bones that attach to the joint are aligned properly against the joint.
-Large metal screws are then inserted into the bone to hold the bones together while they fuse.
+The surrounding bones that attach to the joint are then aligned properly and large metal screws are inserted to hold the bones together while they fuse.

-- Arthroscopic ankle fusion surgery – During this procedure, the surgeon uses an instrument called the arthroscope to help with the fusion.
-The arthroscope is a miniature camera inserted into the ankle joint through a small incision.
-The surgeon uses the arthroscope to watch as while performing the procedure.
+- Arthroscopic ankle fusion surgery—During this procedure, the surgeon uses an instrument called an arthroscope to help with the fusion.
+An arthroscope is a miniature camera inserted into the ankle joint through a small incision, allowing the surgeon to see within the ankle during the procedure.
 The surgeon then inserts other instruments into the ankle to remove the cartilage surfaces from the joint.
-Once the surface of the joint is prepared, screws are then inserted through small incisions into the bone to support them as they fuse together.
+Once the surface of the joint is prepared, screws are then inserted through small incisions in the bones to support them as they fuse together.

 - Foot fusion surgery

-- Great toe fusion – This foot fusion surgery aims at properly aligning and making the great joint solidly immobile.
+- Great toe fusion—This foot fusion surgery aims to properly align and immobilize the joint of the great toe.
 After the cartilage is removed from the affected joint, the bone is prepared for fusion.
-The joint is then positioned in order to maximize walking ability and maintain weight bearing position.
-The joint is fixated with screws or a plate to maintain proper placement as the bone fuses.
+The joint is then positioned in order to maximize walking ability and maintain weight bearing position and is fixated with screws or a plate to maintain proper placement as the bone fuses.

 What to expect

 Depending on the specific procedure, a fusion surgery of the ankle or foot may be done under general or regional anesthesia, with a nerve block to prevent pain.